venysssssssssss/AwsOverview/README.md

   - Cache miss penalty that results in 3 round trips, noticeable delay for that request.
   - Stale data: data can be updated in the database and outdated in the cache.

 ### 8.29.
-Write Through –Add or Update cache when database is updated
+Write Through -Add or Update cache when database is updated

 - Pros:
   - Data in cache is never stale, reads are quick.
   - Write penalty vs Read penalty (each write requires 2 calls).
 - Cons:
   - Missing Data until it is added / updated in the DB.
 Mitigation is to implement Lazy Loading strategy as well.
-  - Cache churn – a lot of the data will never be read.
+  - Cache churn - a lot of the data will never be read.

 ### 8.30.
 Cache Evictions and Time-to-live (TTL)